Resources

 How to choose a business bank account

 It’s difficult to say which bank offers the best small and start-up bank business accounts.
-There are so many great banks accounts out there, at home and abroad, each with its own banking and online features.
+There are so many great bank accounts out there, at home in the UK and abroad, each with its own banking and online features.

 You should also check how flexible the account is.
 Just like a mortgage, you should look for the flexibility to switch to a new bank account once the payment fees start to stack up or change when the initial rate is over.